 Step 6 - After the event

-We love to hear about all events and reunions organised by our alumni.
-After the event, let us know how it went; we would love to see a write up and some photos to put in our magazine and on our website!
+We love to hear about all reunions that take place.
+After your event, please do let us know how it went; we would love to see a write up and photos and will feature these on our website and social media channels

-Finally, ensure that you and everyone who attends your event updates their contact details.
-This is essential if you want to be kept up to date with alumni news and if you want to receive the alumni magazine, Connected, the e-newsletter and event invitations.
+Finally, please ensure that you and everyone who attends your event updates their contact details.
+This is essential if you want to be kept up to date with our Connected e-newsletter, future event invitations and news from the University.